Ameen1990/ACI_CISCO_Sandbox/README.md

 - Make sure that the switches (leaves and spine) are already there, if not, then add them manually.
 - The process in triggered from "final.yml" Playbook.
 - Screenshots are attached in Issues section.

+If you get this error:-
+ERROR ! couldnt resolve module/action 'cisco.aci.extepg_to_contrcat'

+Run the below command: -

+"ansible-galaxy collection install cisco.aci"